 The search committee should also become familiar with potential resources, such as the Faculty Incentive Fund, which can be used for the recruitment of women, minority and other scholars in the basic sciences who would bring diversity to the Professoriate, and the Gabilan Provost's Discretionary Fund, which primarily is used in the science and engineering fields to assist in the post-search recruitment of women candidates and in the retention of women faculty.
 The Office of Academic Affairs will provide more information about these funds upon request.

 It is strongly recommended that the committee as a whole reach a consensus about which candidates will move into the definitive pool.
-Candidates not selected for further consideration at this stage of the search should be notified by letter; a template is available in the Letters, Templates, and Forms section of the Toolbox.
+Candidates not selected for further consideration at this stage of the search should be notified by letter; a template is available in the Letters, Templates, and Forms section of the Faculty Affairs Resources page.